 Unless you specialize in a very niche branch of design you’ll want to demonstrate a broad range of ability and experience.
 If this experience allows try to mix up online with print, technical with creative and formality with flair.
 Not only will this make you eligible for more work but it should help you to enjoy some variety in your career.

 DO: Remember to Direct People to Your Portfolio:

 Including a link to your online portfolio in your email footer is a real no-brainer.
 This will encourage more people to access your site and turn each email into a mini business card.
 You might also choose to place ads on relevant sites linking to your portfolio to accrue new business.
 Remember to include a way for potential clients to contact you via your online portfolio.
 An online form that gets forwarded to your email address can be a sensible spam-resistant solution.

 DON’T: Assume you Have to Spend a Fortune:

 Finances can often be tight for freelance designers who are just starting out.
 As such it can be a good idea to use one of the free websites that exist to help you create an online portfolio.
 Sites like Weebly.com could be a good place to start and a pocket-friendly alternative to hiring a developer.

 DO: Get Connected:

-LinkedIn has pretty much revolutionised the nature of networking – allowing freelance designers to find clients in a way that is quick and efficient.
+LinkedIn has pretty much revolutionized the nature of networking – allowing freelance designers to find clients in a way that is quick and efficient.
 By setting up a profile and populating it with your career history and experience you have an instant online professional persona to tout about.
 LinkedIn is also home to numerous special professional interest groups, such as freelance designers.
-Joining these groups will allow you to get to know other people in the same professional situation as you – and even go along to events they organise for members.
+Joining these groups will allow you to get to know other people in the same professional situation as you – and even go along to events they organized for members.

 DON’T: Hesitate to Network With ‘The Competition’: